LorenzVeithen/LorenzVeithen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Aerospace Engineering MSc student at the TU Delft
+subtitle: Research engineer devoted to bridging the gap between cutting edge technology and societal challenges.
 # <a href='#'>Affiliations</a>
 profile:
   align: right